kapouer/matchdom/README.md

 - path: actual list of keys used to access data
 - filters: array of filters
 - filter: index of current filter in filters
+- cancel: boolean, stops and cancels merging of that expression

 and methods: